Hyperbaric oxygenation accelerates prosthetic rehabilitation of lower limb amputees | Canada Hyperbarics Skip to main content

 What Researchers Did

-The researchers conducted a randomized controlled trial to evaluate the effects of hyperbaric oxygen therapy on prosthetic rehabilitation in patients with unilateral lower limb amputation.
+The researchers conducted a randomised controlled trial to evaluate the effects of hyperbaric oxygen therapy on prosthetic rehabilitation in patients with unilateral lower limb amputation.

 What They Found